Here are some suggestions for eating out in Bude and the local area. We always recommend booking in advance as most local restaurants are small.

 Restaurants in Bude

 Life’s a Beach is a long-established restaurant overlooking Summerleaze beach.
-The restaurant is open for breakfast from 10-12 until 12-3pm for food and for drinks until 4pm.
+The restaurant is open from 10-5.
 Good range of food and the fish, burgers, curries, salads are recommended.
 Children’s menu.
 Take-aways available to eat on the beach.

 Sea Fever restaurant in the Atlantic Hotel, overlooking Summerleaze beach.
 Local chef and locally-sourced food.
 Open Tuesday-Saturday, 6.30-8.30pm.

-Temple is a small, innovative cafe and restaurant open for brunch, lunch and evenings Friday and Saturday.
+Temple is a small, innovative restaurant open from 4pm.
+Small plates and drinks on the terrace or the full menu in the restaurant.
 Locally-sourced interesting food, beautifully presented.
-Good coffee too.
 Located on Granville Terrace at the bottom of town, along from the TSB.

 The Deck is another relaxed restaurant on Summerleaze Crescent, in the Edgcumbe Hotel.
 Skewers, burgers, ribs, steak, good fish.
 Children’s menu.